ObsidianLabs/Black-IDE/README.md

 <p align="center">
   <img src="./screenshots/balanceof.png" width="720px">
 </p>
 Finally, we pick *Transfer* from the drop-down list of contract events, and click *Get event logs* (Play) button to query all transfer-related events.
 Results is shown below in the Event Logs section.
-Ethereum Studio supports customized range for events query, but can only return maximum 10,000 queries when connecting to local instances or testnets, and by default the most recent 10,000 records.
+Ethereum Studio supports customized range for events query, but can only return maximum 10,000 queries when connecting to local nodes or testnets, and by default the most recent 10,000 records.
 Therefore, users should keep custom range within the aforementioned number.
 When connecting to Ethereum mainnet, the maximum number of event log query goes down to 1,000.

 <p align="center">
   <img src="./screenshots/event_log.png" width="720px">